galaxyproject/gravity/README.md

 ## galaxycfg ##

-galaxyadmin needs to know where your Galaxy config file(s) are. `galaxcfg` is how you manage them.
+gravity needs to know where your Galaxy config file(s) are. `galaxcfg` is how you manage them.

 Use `galaxycfg -h` for details.
 Subcommands also support `-h`, e.g. `galaxycfg add -h`.